nunit/governance/projects.md

 ### Secondary Projects

-These are projects that are important to us but which are subordinate to the Core Projects in some sense.
+These are projects that are important to us but which are subordinate to the Key Projects in some sense.
 They do not follow a regular release schedule and are only updated as necessary.

 * Core Engine Extensions
   * NUnit V2 Framework Driver